-To demonstrate heightened attention on ESG, our Board of Directors amended the charter of the Corporate Governance Committee, now the Corporate Governance and Public Responsibility Committee, to add the responsibility to review ESG trends that may impact the company, ensure oversight of ESG issues by the board and its committees and make recommendations to the Board, as appropriate.
-We also amended the charter of the Human Resources Committee to include a requirement to periodically review and assess the company's strategies and policies related to human capital management, such as diversity, inclusion, pay equity, corporate culture, talent development and retention.
+Our Board of Director's Corporate Governance and Public Responsibility Committee has the responsibility to review significant ESG trends that may impact the Company, directly oversee climate change related issues and the Company's strategies in response to those issues ensuring oversight of relevant ESG issues, and making recommendations to the Board, as appropriate.
+In addition, the Human Resources Committee periodically reviews and assesses the company's strategies and policies related to human capital management, such as diversity, inclusion, pay equity, corporate culture, talent development and retention.
+In order to incentivize progress towards our Clean Energy Commitment, the Board has established a metric that ties Executive compensation to the installation of new carbon free generating resources.

-Our ESG Executive Council is comprised of senior executives and other stakeholders who guide us in developing a common, cross-functional ESG vision and shared value across all business units; align and integrate ESG strategies with the overall corporate strategic direction; develop and maintain a common, cross-functional oversight of ESG reporting and implementation; and measure and report on activities to reach our Clean Energy Commitment, internally and externally.
+Our ESG Executive Council is chaired by the Vice President of Sustainability of APS and sponsored by the Senior Vice President of Public Policy of APS.
+The council is comprised of senior executives and other stakeholders who guide us in developing a common, crossfunctional ESG vision ensuring alignment and integration with the corporate strategic framework.
+In addition, the Council also has oversight of ESG reporting and implementation and is responsible for measuring and reporting on actions taken to achieve our Clean Energy Commitment.

-We have a Sustainability Department dedicated to integrating environmental, social and governance best practices into the everyday work of APS.
+We have a Sustainability department, which reports directly to the Vice President of Sustainability, dedicated to integrating environmental, social and governance best practices into the everyday work of APS.
 Its fundamental purpose is to drive our performance and enhance our reputation as a responsible corporate citizen.
 In addition, this team has oversight and responsibility for the Corporate Responsibility Report.

-Our Culture and Inclusion team, lead by the Manage of Culture, Learning and Inclusion, is focused on developing, strengthening and implementing diversity, equity and inclusion (DEI) strategies.
+Our Culture and Inclusion team, led by the Manager of Culture, Learning and Inclusion, is focused on developing, strengthening, and implementing diversity, equity and inclusion (DEI) strategies.
 The team works closely with the Sustainability department at all levels of the organization to create a culture of trust that allows us to embrace diverse perspectives, create psychological safety for challenging respectfully, and unite as a team.
 Our revitalized Inclusion Council includes a Steering Committee and Executive Advocate group.
 In 2021, we added an Employee DEI Advisory Council to expand stakeholder representation and ensure that employees across the organization can add their voices and opinions to our DEI work.

-In 2021, we focused on strengthening our governance and consideration of social issues through the establishment of our Social Issues Committee Framework.
+Our Social Issues Committee Framework is focused on strengthening our governance and consideration of social issues .
 The purpose of the framework is to provide a process for considering emergent social issues, and for determining whether or how to best engage on issues based on a set of principles grounded in our Promise and our Priority Sustainability Issues.